-This work is in the forefront of developments in the UK and the implementations are being used at Newcastle University for a wide range of numerate disciplines in Higher Education (HE) including business studies, animal science, engineering and mathematics & statistics.
+This work is in the forefront of developments in the UK.
+The implementations are being used at Newcastle University for a wide range of numerate disciplines in higher education (HE) including:

-We are distributing Numbas on both Moodle and Blackboard for use in our courses as well as including it in e-learning and revision DVD packages (with video and text) for international students, engineering students, business studies students, mature students and also for new entrants as transition aids.
+We are distributing Numbas on both Moodle and Blackboard for use in our courses, as well as including it in e-learning and revision DVD packages (with video and text) for international students, engineering students, business studies students, mature students and also for new entrants as transition aids.

 A database of questions, the work of many authors and higher eduction institutions, is available on the Numbas Editor site.

-A demonstration of Numbas, an e-assessment system for mathematical disciplines
+A demonstration of Numbas, an e-assessment system for mathematical disciplines (PDF: 577KB)

-Christian Perfect CAA Conference 2015
+Christian Perfect - CAA Conference, 2015